datta-TG/postgreSQL-IBMCloud/README.md

 ![Screenshot](textpost4.PNG)

-* Once you're inside the pod terminal, you can execute the following command to login into PostgreSQL to create and manage your databases.
+* Once you're inside the pod terminal, you can execute the following command to login into PostgreSQL and create and manage your databases.
 Use your previously created password.

+`$ psql -h localhost -U postgres --password -p 5432`

 ![Screenshot](textpost5.PNG)